5 Unique Things People With Childhood Emotional Neglect Need From Their Therapists

 Why We Need More CEN Trained Therapists

 As more and more people become aware of their Childhood Emotional Neglect, more are seeking therapists who understand the CEN they have lived through and are now living with.
 On my Find A CEN Therapist Page, I am referring clients all over the world to CEN therapists near them.
-500 therapists are listed so far in locations all over the world.
-The demand is great and more CEN trained therapists are needed!
+650 therapists are listed so far in locations all over the world.
+Yet the demand is great and growing and more CEN trained therapists are needed!

 As a therapist, once you learn about this way of conceptualizing and treating your clients, your practice will be forever changed.